On this page

 If you have planned works in water extraction areas, groundwater protection areas or drilling exclusion zones, you will either need dispensation or you must notify the provincial authority in advance.
 Blue road signs reading 'water extraction area' (waterwingebied) or 'groundwater protection area' (grondwaterbeschermingsgebied) are used to designate these areas.

 Establishment in groundwater protection areas of companies with certain types of activities is not allowed.
-Please check with the relevant provincial authority to which specific activities this applies.
+Please check with the relevant provincial authority (in Dutch) to which specific activities this applies.

 Online application procedure via Message Box